-Paul Whitehead is Professor of Water Science at the School of Geography and the Environment and Director of the NERC Macronutrients Cycles Programme.
+Paul Whitehead is Professor Emeritus (Reading University), a Fellow of St Peter's College, and Director of the NERC Macronutrients Cycles Programme.
 He has a PhD in Dynamic Analysis of Water Resource Systems (Cambridge) and an MSc in Control and Systems Theory (Manchester).
 Prior to joining the School of Geography and the Environment in 2008, Paul worked at the University of Reading as Professor and Director of the Aquatic Environments Research Centre.
 His research interests have focused on dynamic behaviour of river, lakes, wetlands and catchments and the interactions between hydrology, water quality and ecology.
 He has developed the INCA suite of dynamic models which have been applied widely across the world in many countries and in all continents.
 His research has been funded by the UK Government (DEFRA, DTI, DFID), The UK Environment Agency, English Nature, NERC, EPSRC, ESRC, BBSRC, the EU in 5 framework research programmes from 1982 to the present, Water companies and other industrial partners.
 He also contributes to the MSc in Water Science, Policy and Management.

 Professor Whitehead has served on several senior NERC committees such as the Thematic Programme Planning committees for the River Ecology Programme (NERC £8 million), Pollution Pathways Programme (NERC £8million), Land Use Research Programme (NERC £12 million), Joint NERC/AFRC Agricultural Pollution Programme (£9 million), NERC LOIS Programme (£36 million) and Environmental Diagnostics (NERC £6million).
 He has also been an environmental research advisor to the EU, European Governments and UNESCO.
 He has also worked in Nepal, Thailand, India, China, Taiwan, Brazil, Australia and the USA.
 He has published widely with over 90 papers in the refereed literature as well as being guest speaker at a wide range of conferences and meetings.